ecordell/pymacaroons/README.md

 ## Python notes

 Compatible with Python 2 and 3.
-CI builds are generated for 2.6, 2.7, 3.3 and 3.4.
+CI builds are generated for 2.6, 2.7, 3.3 and 3.4, as well as PyPy and PyPy3.
 May be compatible with other versions (or may require tweaking - feel free to contribute!)

+## Running Tests

+To run the tests:

+`tox`

+To run against a specific version of Python:

+`tox -e py34`

+[tox](https://tox.readthedocs.org/en/latest/index.html) is used for running tests locally against multiple versions of Python.
+Tests will only run against versions available to tox.

 ## More Macaroons

 The [libmacaroons library](https://github.com/rescrv/libmacaroons) comes with Python and Go bindings, but PyMacaroons is implemented directly in Python for further portability and ease of installation.
 Benchmarks coming, but some speed tradeoffs are expected.

-The [Ruby-Macaroons](https://github.com/localmed/ruby-macaroons) library is available for Rubyists.
+The [Ruby-Macaroons](https://github.com/localmed/ruby-macaroons) library is available for Ruby.
 PyMacaroons and Ruby-Macaroons are completely compatible (they can be used interchangibly within the same target service).

 PyMacaroons, libmacaroons, and Ruby-Macaroons all use the same underlying cryptographic library (libsodium).